gardusig/road2senior/preparation/README.md

 - Be prepared for anything.
   - The interviewer might ask you a question that you have never seen before
     - Be prepared to think on your feet and to come up with a solution
-- Don't be afraid to ask for help
+- Got stuck?
+Don't be afraid to ask for help
-  - got stuck?
-    - don't be afraid to ask the interviewer for help
   - The interviewer is there to help you succeed

 ## Coding interview